BIOL-L 100 Humans and the Biological World (5 cr)

 Provides a rigorous exploration of the theory of evolution – the conceptual core of biology.
 Topics include origins and history of life; the interplay of heredity and environment in shaping adaptation; molecular, behavioral, and social evolution; patterns of speciation, extinction, and their consequences; methods for inferring evolutionary relationships among organisms.

-BIOL-L 321 Principles of Immunology (3 cr)
+BIOL-L 321 Human Immunology (3 cr)

-- Offered spring semesters.
+• Offered spring semester

-- Recommended Prerequisite: BIOL-L 211
+• Prerequisite: BIOL-L 211

 BIOL-L 325 Ecological Principles (4 cr)